“Breakfast is the most important meal of the day”

 So a big fry-up like this may not be the healthiest way to start the day.

 The US Mayo Clinic suggests these as the basics of a healthy breakfast:

 • Lean protein (including eggs and meat)

 Together, these food groups provide complex carbohydrates, fibre, protein and a small amount of fat — a combination that packs health benefits and helps you feel full for hours.

-If you follow the advice of Doctor Greger, however, you’ll want to skip the animal fat, and the animal protein, so here then are some ideas:
+If you follow the advice of Doctor Greger, however, you’ll want to skip the animal fat, and the animal protein.

 Link to my post “How Not to Die”